hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 ## 18-Jun-2022

 [8:52:38](#kh9R4pS6dmmbukwWQ4tX0lEouWxyuYqDX08_kPc-9jQ) <luce80>:
 @henrikmk I tried back in 2017 without success and lost interest.
-The only thing that worked is this "not-automatic" Ì†ΩÌ∏â version
+The only thing that worked is this "not-automatic" üòâ version

 ```
 view [